ericDK89/StockMaster/README.md

 - **GET** /stock/{product_id}
     - Consultar o estoque de um produto específico pelo ID.

-### Report Service
-- **POST** /reports/sales
-    - Gerar um relatório de vendas.

-- **POST** /reports/inventory
-    - Gerar um relatório de estoque.

 ---

 # StockMaster

 ## Description
-This project is an inventory management system that allows for the administration of products, stock control, and report generation.
+This project is an inventory management system that allows for the administration of products and stock control.
 It is built using a microservices architecture with Python and FastAPI.

 ## Project Structure
 The project is divided into three main microservices: